Joint Community Detection and Rotational Synchronization via Semidefinite Programming: Numerical results

 \subsection{Two equal-sized clusters}

 First, we consider two equal-sized clusters where the SDP in \eqref{eq:SDP_equal} is used for recovery.
 In Figures~\ref{fig:two_equal_a}--\ref{fig:two_equal_c} we plot the recovery error with varying $\alpha$ and $\beta$ for $n = 50, \, 100, \, 150$.
 In each plot, the red solid curve corresponds to the threshold of the condition in Theorem~\ref{the:2_cluster_equal_d_2} for $d = 2$ .
 As we can see, \eqref{eq:SDP_equal} achieves exact recovery within a wide range of $\alpha$ and $\beta$.
 Also, the theoretical threshold closely fits the empirical phase transition boundary, especially as $n$ is large, which indicates the sharpness of the condition.
-In contrast, the red dash curve corresponds to the threshold of the conditions given in Theorem~\ref{the:2_cluster_equal_d_2} for $d > 2$, which is slightly loose by a constant factor $\sqrt{2}$.

 In addition, we consider using the two-stage approach mentioned in the introduction that first applies existing methods for community detection and then performs synchronization for each community separately.
 We use the SDP proposed in~\cite[Eq.~(5)]{hajek2016achievinga} to detect the cluster membership, which is proved to achieve the information-theoretical limit as $n \rightarrow \infty$ \cite{abbe2015exact,hajek2016achievinga}.
-As a result, Figure~\ref{fig:unequal_error} displays the corresponding recovery error with $n = 150$, which exhibits worse performance than Figure~\ref{fig:two_equal_c}.
+As a result, Figure~\ref{fig:original_SDP_equal} displays the corresponding recovery error with $n = 150$, which exhibits worse performance than Figure~\ref{fig:two_equal_c}.
 In Figure~\ref{fig:equal_original_phase}, we compare the theoretical thresholds for exact recovery in Theorem~\ref{the:2_cluster_equal_d_2} for $d = 2$ and \cite[Theorem 2]{hajek2016achievinga}.
 It is clear to see that, by incorporating the additional pairwise alignment information, our method outperforms the classical community detection method which only exploits the edge connectivity.